vinayh/nlp-emoji/README.md

 This project was created as a very small proof-of-concept in about a day to try out the Cohere Embedding API, and is built using Flask and Bootstrap/Sass.

+A demo of this project is available at: https://nlp-emoji.fly.dev

 ## Usage
 Find matches for your search terms from the set of Unicode emojis, particularly helpful for suggesting reasonable alternatives if a direct match doesn't exist.